JPWDEN/jumpcloud/README.md

 Response with 5 seconds or more of elapsed time since /has was called:
 `ZEHhWB65gUlzdVwtDQArEyx+KVLzp/aTaRaPlBzYRIFj6vjFdqEb0Q5B8zVKCZ0vKbZPZklJz0Fd7su2A+gf7Q==`

 - `/stats` takes no parameters and responds in JSON format with an object containing the total number of *successful* hash requests and the average response time of those requests.
-Average is measured in microseconds.<br>
+Internally, Average is stored in nanooseconds to maintain precision.
+This endpoint will return the Average after converting to milliseconds to reflect the requested units.<br>
 Request:  `curl -v localhost:8080/stats`<br>
 Response:
 `{"total":2,"average":73}`